J0hn8uff3r/recaptcha_v2-breaker/README.md

 # recaptcha_v2-breaker
-Small probe of concept to demonstrate that Google Recaptcha v2 images challenge can be broken using IBM Watson artificial intelligence
+Small probe of concept to demonstrate that Google Recaptcha v2 images challenge can be broken using IBM Watson artificial intelligence and it seems to work pretty well.

 # Remember that it's only a POC, the juicy autoclick images on web broswer part it's not added.
 Yet...